Explore Japan's Cultural Heritage

 Nikko

-Activities: Visit the Toshogu Shrine, enjoy the scenic beauty of Lake Chuzenji and Kegon Falls, and explore the Nikko National Park.
+Activities: Visit Toshogu Shrine, enjoy scenic beauty of Lake Chuzenji and Kegon Falls, explore National Park.

 Accommodation: Ryokans, hotels.